New Mexico Car Accident Attorney

 Vehicle accident victims in New Mexico need to be aware that they have a limited amount of time to file a claim in these cases.
 The personal injury statute of limitations in this state is three years from the date an injury occurs.
 This means that car accident victims have a three-year window with which to file a lawsuit against the alleged negligent driver.

-However, we need to point out that insurance companies have strict reporting deadlines that need to be adhered to.
+However, our New Mexico injury lawyers point out that insurance companies have strict reporting deadlines that need to be adhered to.
 Failing to report a car accident to an insurance company within a day or two could result in the claim being delayed or denied altogether.

-What Types of Compensation Can You Receive for These Cases?
+What Types of Compensation Can You Receive in New Mexico Car Accident Cases?

 - Complete coverage of car crash-related medical expenses